eliodecolli/CSharp-CQRS/README.md

 ## Synchronization between Write-Read nodes

-Each node has its own database, therefore to keep the data up-to-date, I tried to implement an event-sourcing pattern, and let RabbitMQ act as persistence for published events.
+Each node has its own database, therefore to keep the data up-to-date, I tried to implement an event-oriented pattern, and let RabbitMQ act as persistence for published events.
 The application flow goes as follows:

  1. The client publishes a command to the writer's queue.